What technology trends are you following most closely, with an eye toward how they may impact the work of your scientists and Corteva’s future growth?

 The world’s population is expected to grow from 7 billion today to 9 billion by 2050.
 To keep up with our growing population, global agriculture production must increase by more than 60%.
 At the same time, consumer expectations for safe, abundant, and nutritious food are echoing all the way though the food system, putting unique demands on farmers.

 This challenge is big – and the kind that warrants additional funding into agricultural research.

-Economist Impact’s GFSI weighs affordability, availability, quality, and safety of food along with assessing “how resilient nations are in protecting their natural resources to enable them to keep producing food now and in the future,” according to the report.
+Economist Impact’s GFSI weighs the affordability, availability, quality, and safety of food and assesses “how resilient nations are in protecting their natural resources to enable them to keep producing food now and in the future,” according to the report.